 Storage Suggestions

-Arhar Dal will last for 4-5 days when stored in an air-tight container in the refrigerator.
+Arhar Dal will last 4-5 days when stored in an air-tight container in the refrigerator.
 Reheat in a pan or microwave before serving.

-You can also freeze the cooked dal in freezer-safe containers for up to 3 months.
+You can freeze the cooked dal in freezer-safe containers for up to 3 months.
 Thaw, reheat, and give it a fresh tempering before serving.

 You Might Also Like